 Longitudinal Stability: The tendency to remain at a constant trim speed, and to return to that trim speed after being displaced by a pitch control input.
 RV-types exhibit positive longitudinal stability when loaded within center of gravity limits as specified by the designer.
+Pitch stability decreases as CG moves aft and approaches neutral at the non-aerobatic aft CG limit.
 Some RV-types may exhibit negative stick-free longitudinal stability at low speed and high power.
 In this case, the airplane will diverge from trimmed speed and may decelerate to the stall if the pilot does not actively control pitch/speed.